httpwg/http-extensions/draft-ietf-httpbis-priority.md

 priorities in <http://tools.ietf.org/agenda/83/slides/slides-83-httpbis-5.pdf>.
 In <https://github.com/pmeenan/http3-prioritization-proposal>, Patrick Meenan advocates for representing the priorities using a tuple of urgency and concurrency.
-The ability to deprecate HTTP/2 priortization is based on
+The ability to deprecate HTTP/2 prioritization is based on
 {{?I-D.lassey-priority-setting}}, authored by Brad Lassey and Lucas Pardue, with modifications based on feedback that was not incorporated into an update to that document.